Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Introduction

-\paragraph{Contributions} \begin{enumerate} \item We present the first integrated method for efficient multi-objective optimization (MOO) that dynamically incorporates HPI into the optimization loop of scalarization-based MOO approaches.
-The method adaptively selects and focuses on the most influential hyperparameters based on the current objective scalarization. \item We provide insights into the performance of our method with a diverse set of synthetic and HPO tasks from \pymoo~\citep{blank-ieeeaccess20a} and \yahpo~\citep{pfisterer-automl22a}.
-Our HPI-based hyperparameter subsampling outperforms standard ParEGO and other popular MOO baselines in terms of convergence speed and Pareto front quality. \item We demonstrate the impact of key design choices through an ablation study, which includes the amount of randomness, HPI subsampling thresholds, when to draw a new scalarization, and configuration space adaptation. \end{enumerate}
+\paragraph{Contributions} \begin{enumerate} \item We present the first efficient MOO method that dynamically incorporates HPI into the optimization loop of scalarization-based MOO approaches.
+The method, called HPI-ParEGO, adaptively selects and focuses on the most influential hyperparameters based on the current objective scalarization. \item We provide insights into the performance of our method with a diverse set of synthetic and HPO tasks from \pymoo~\citep{blank-ieeeaccess20a} and \yahpo~\citep{pfisterer-automl22a}.
+Our HPI-based hyperparameter reduction demonstrates superior performance in single-objective optimization and outperforms standard ParEGO and other common MOO baselines in terms of convergence speed and Pareto front quality. \item We demonstrate the impact of key design choices through an ablation study, which includes the amount of randomness, HPI thresholds, when to draw a new scalarization, configuration space reduction, and the informativeness of HyperSHAP vs. random hyperparameter sets. \end{enumerate}